justsml/power-table/README.md

   * Selectable
 1. Universal Javascript
 1. Universal Module - UMD/AMD/CJS
-1. With core css structure embedded
+1. With core css embedded
 1. Easy to style (more examples will be added)
 1. Small, performant and extensible (see plugins folder)